italia/eudi-wallet-it-docs/docs/en/pid-eaa-data-model.rst

 PID Non-normative examples
 --------------------------

-In the following, we provide a non-normative example of PID VC in JSON.
+In the following, the non-normative example of a PID digital credential.

 .. code-block:: JSON